-- 1. Overview of Consumer Behaviour.
-Understanding the consumers individuals and groups.
-The consumer behaviour model.
-Impact of Consumer Behavior on marketing Strategy.
-Impact of Marketing on Consumer Behavior.
-(4 hrs) - 2.
+- Overview of Consumer Behaviour.
+Understanding the consumers individuals & groups.
+The consumer behaviour model, Impact of Consumer Behavior on marketing Strategy.
+Impact of Marketing on Consumer Behavior. - 2.
 External Influences.
 Influence of cultural variations on consumer behaviour (includes subcultures).
 Role and importance of values and consumption patterns in buyer behaviour.
-Demographics and social stratification.
-(8 hrs) - 3.
+Demographics and social stratification. - 3.
 Families and households as part of society.
 Influence of households on consumption.
-Types of households.
-Marketing strategy based on the Household life-cycle.
-Family decision making process and influence on marketing strategy formulation.
-(4 hrs) - 4.
-Group influences on consumer behaviour.
-Types of groups.
-Brand communities.
+Types of households, Marketing strategy based on the Household life-cycle, Family decision making process and influence on marketing strategy formulation.
+(4 hrs) - Group influences on consumer behaviour.
+Types of groups, Brand communities.
 Online communities and social networks.
 Reference groups influence on consumption process.
 Communications with groups and opinion leaders.
 Role of WOM.
-Marketing strategy and the diffusion process - Diffusion of innovations, adoption.
-(4 hrs) - 5.
-Internal influences on the consumer. - Perception.
+Marketing strategy and the diffusion process - Diffusion of Innovations, adoption.
+(4 hrs) - Internal Influences on the consumer. - Perception.
 Understanding the nature of perception and the factors that influence it.
 (Exposure, attention, interpretation).
-Perception and (4 hrs) marketing strategy. - b) Learning, memory and product positioning.
+Perception and marketing strategy.
+(4 hrs) - b) Learning, memory and product positioning.
 Nature of learning and memory.
 Conditioning.
-Role of learning and memory in brand image and positioning strategy.
-(4 hrs) - Motivation, Personality, and Emotion.
+Role of learning and memory in brand image and positioning strategy. - c) Motivation, Personality, and Emotion.
 Nature of motivation.
-Relevance of c) Maslow's hierarchy of needs and motivation theory in marketing strategy.
+Relevance of Maslow's hierarchy of needs and motivation theory in marketing strategy.
 Personality and its use in marketing.
 Types of emotions.
-Emotions and its role in promotion and marketing strategy.
-(4 hrs) - Attitudes and influencing attitudes.
+Emotions and its role in promotion and marketing strategy. - d) Attitudes and influencing attitudes.
 Components of attitudes.
-Attitude d) change strategies.
-Communication characteristics that influence attitude change.
-(4 hrs) - Self-concept and lifestyle.
+Attitude change strategies.
+Communication characteristics that influence attitude change. - Self-concept and lifestyle.
 Possessions and the extended self.
 Measuring e) self-concept.
 Using self-concept to position products.
 Nature of lifestyle.
-Measurement of lifestyle.
-VALS system.
-Marketing ethics.
-(4 hrs) - 6.
-Seminars, presentations, case studies and guest lectures: (12 hrs)
+Measurement of lifestyle, VALS system, Marketing ethics.
+(4 hrs) - Seminars, presentations, case studies & guest lectures: (12 hrs)